Kyagara/VSTweaks/README.md

 > [!WARNING]
 > This mod is constantly evolving and only tested on a small server of 4 players, please backup your worlds.

-I wanted to use some C# and some weeks ago I started playing Vintage Story so I decided to port some features of my old Minecraft mods.
-My goal is to make this a collection of tweaks and let people customize as much as possible to keep compatibility with other mods and allow for other mods that implement a feature in a better way to be used.
+I wanted to use some C# and some weeks ago I started playing Vintage Story, so I decided to port some features of my old Minecraft mods.
+My goal is to make this a collection of features and let people customize as much as possible to keep compatibility with other mods, allowing for other mods that implement a feature in a better way to be used at the same time.

 Though I am focused on adding things from the TODO list (and things I always forget to add to it), I am open to requests.

-Feedback or bug reports are very much appreciated.
+Feedback or bug reports are very much appreciated!

+### Features:
+- Sort all open inventories or the one being hovered by pressing `R`.
+- Zoom with `Z`.
+- Disable exclusive crafting (Sewing kit and clothes from Tailor, Sling from Malefactor and so on).
+- Teleport to someone using `/tpp <player>` (by default requires `tp` permission).
+- Teleport to your spawn point using `/home` (by default requires `chat` permission).
+- Turn Firewood into 3 sticks using any saw.
+- Set spawn point when sleeping in a bed.
+- Sound on new chat messages.

+> The Zoom logic was based on [vsmod-ZoomButton](https://github.com/chriswa/vsmod-ZoomButton) by [chriswa](https://github.com/chriswa).

 ## Configuration